 There's nothing like a good book and the African American Writers Book Discussion Group (AAWBDG) reads one each month.
 This club has been reading and discussing books written by black authors for more than 20 years.
-Membership is free and open to all adults (age 18 and older) with a passion for black literature.
-Just print a copy of AAWBDG's 2012 Reading List, buy the books and meet us at 7 p.m. on the third Thursday of the month at the Topeka and Shawnee County Public Library, 1515 SW 10th Avenue.
-Books may be purchased at Above All Books and Gifts, 2607 SW 21st Street.
+Membership is open to all adults (age 18 and older) and meets 7 p.m. on the third Thursday of the month at the Topeka and Shawnee County Public Library, 1515 SW 10th Avenue.
+Click here to reserve books from the library or visit Above All Books and Gifts, to purchase a copy.
 Contact Vince Omni, 785-213-0138 or firstname.lastname@example.org, for more information.

 The Cutting Season